 The US government’s new military blueprint in the Indian Ocean is facing headwinds in Sri Lanka, a strategically located South Asian island also being courted by India, China and Japan in a scramble for geopolitical influence.
 In the crosshairs is a Status of Forces Agreement initially signed by the countries in 1995, paving the way for the US military to access Sri Lanka for logistics..
 But Washington’s push to negotiate a new military cooperation deal under the SOFA, which lays out a raft of protections and privileges for visiting US troops, has come under intense scrutiny.

-Filed under accountability, american imperialism, China and Chinese influences, cultural transmission, economic processes, foreign policy, governance, historical interpretation, Indian Ocean politics, island economy, landscape wondrous, legal issues, life stories, LTTE, military strategy, modernity & modernization, politIcal discourse, power politics, Rajapaksa regime, Responsibility to Protect or R2P, security, Sinhala-Tamil Relations, truth as casualty of war, world events & processes
+Filed under accountability, american imperialism, centre-periphery relations, China and Chinese influences, economic processes, foreign policy, historical interpretation, Indian Ocean politics, military strategy, patriotism, power politics, self-reflexivity, sri lankan society, transport and communications, world events & processes

-Filed under accountability, american imperialism, centre-periphery relations, China and Chinese influences, doctoring evidence, economic processes, foreign policy, fundamentalism, Indian Ocean politics, island economy, landscape wondrous, Left politics, legal issues, life stories, LTTE, nationalism, news fabrication, politIcal discourse, power politics, Rajapaksa regime, Responsibility to Protect or R2P, Sinhala-Tamil Relations, slanted reportage, sri lankan society, Tamil migration, the imaginary and the real, truth as casualty of war, unusual people, war crimes, war reportage, world events & processes
+Filed under accountability, american imperialism, centre-periphery relations, China and Chinese influences, democratic measures, economic processes, foreign policy, landscape wondrous, life stories, modernity & modernization, performance, politIcal discourse, power politics, self-reflexivity, sri lankan society, unusual people, welfare & philanthophy, working class conditions, world events & processes